clusterio/clusterio/README.md

 ## Setting up shared storage

-The chests teleporting items to and from the shared storage on the controller has been moved into the Subspace Storage mod and plugin.
+The chests teleporting items to and from the shared storage on the master has been moved into the Subspace Storage mod and plugin.
-To get this to work you will need to install the Subspace Storage plugin and copy the [Subspace Storage mod](https://mods.factorio.com/mod/subspace_storage) and the [Clusterio Lib mod](https://mods.factorio.com/mod/clusterio_lib) into the `sharedMods` folder on each host installation.
+To get this to work you will need to install the Subspace Storage plugin and copy the [Subspace Storage mod](https://mods.factorio.com/mod/subspace_storage) and the [Clusterio Lib mod](https://mods.factorio.com/mod/clusterio_lib) into the `sharedMods` folder on each slave installation.

 Do not install the [Clusterio mod](https://mods.factorio.com/mod/clusterio), this was for the old 1.2.x version of Clusterio and is not compatible with Clusterio 2.0.

 ## Running Clusterio

-After completing the installation start up the controller and at least one host separately.
+After completing the installation start up the master and at least one slave separately.
-The installer provides the `run-controller` and `run-host` scripts to make this simple.
+The installer provides the `run-master` and `run-slave` scripts to make this simple.
-Once the controller process is running you can log into the web interface which is hosted by default on http://localhost:8080/ (adjust the port number if you changed it), use the admin authentication token provided from the installation to log in.
+Once the master process is running you can log into the web interface which is slaveed by default on http://localslave:8080/ (adjust the port number if you changed it), use the admin authentication token provided from the installation to log in.

-The basics of setting up a Factorio server from the web interface is to create an instance, assign it to a host and then click start.
+The basics of setting up a Factorio server from the web interface is to create an instance, assign it to a slave and then click start.

 ### Running via Systemd

-The install script creates systemd service scripts for clusteriocontroller and clusteriohost (if applicable) to start up as the user than ran the installer.
+The install script creates systemd service scripts for clusteriomaster and clusterioslave (if applicable) to start up as the user than ran the installer.
 If you have copied these files over to `/etc/systemd/system/` then you can startup Clusterio as a background service using:

 #### To start as a service run:

-    sudo systemctl start clusteriocontroller # for the controller sudo systemctl start clusteriohost # for each physical server intended to host Factorio servers
+    sudo systemctl start clusteriomaster # for the master sudo systemctl start clusterioslave # for each physical server intended to slave Factorio servers

 #### To automatically get it to start on boot:

-    sudo systemctl enable clusteriocontroller # for the controller sudo systemctl enable clusteriohost # for each physical server intended to host Factorio servers
+    sudo systemctl enable clusteriomaster # for the master sudo systemctl enable clusterioslave # for each physical server intended to slave Factorio servers

-## Setting up remote hosts
+## Setting up remote slaves

-Run the installer as described in the installation section and choose "Host only" as the operating mode to install, it'll ask for a controller URL and an authentication token.
+Run the installer as described in the installation section and choose "slave only" as the operating mode to install, it'll ask for a master URL and an authentication token.
-The URL is the same as what is needed to connect to the web interface, and the authentication token can be generated on the Hosts page in the web interface.
+The URL is the same as what is needed to connect to the web interface, and the authentication token can be generated on the slaves page in the web interface.
-Once you start up the host it should show up in the Hosts list and be available for assigning and running instances on.
+Once you start up the slave it should show up in the slaves list and be available for assigning and running instances on.

 ## Setting up clusterioctl

-There's a command line interface available for Clusterio which is installed separately with the same installer as for the controller and host.
+There's a command line interface available for Clusterio which is installed separately with the same installer as for the master and slave.
 Run the installer as described in the installation section and choose "Ctl only" as the operating mode to install, you can do this in the same directory as you have installed other Clusterio component(s) to.
-The installer will ask for a controller URL and an authentication token, these are the same as you would use to connect to the web interface.
+The installer will ask for a master URL and an authentication token, these are the same as you would use to connect to the web interface.
 If you want to use a different user for the command line interface, you can generate an authentication token for an existing user with

-    npx clusteriocontroller bootstrap generate-user-token <username>
+    npx clusteriomaster bootstrap generate-user-token <username>

 ## Common problems